golubitsky/blog/_posts/2020-04-18-The-Right-Abstractions.md

 That being said, while Einstein's theories are more precise and more broadly-applicable, they are, however, much harder for the layperson to grok than Newton's, which are taught in high-school.

 In programming there is the notion of "perfect is the enemy of good."
-Thus it can be with abstractions -- most situations don't call for a Grand Unified Abstraction -- and in fact writing such code might increase the cognitive load of working with the program beyond the optimal level.
+Thus it can be with abstractions -- most situations don't call for a Grand Unified Abstraction -- and in fact writing such code will increase the cognitive load of working with the program.

 ## The "right" abstractions